yeshjho/Cpp_Python_Embedder/README.md

 - Note on `_AS_STATIC_FUNCTION` macros
     - When you call the exported function in Python, you should pass an extra tuple as the first argument of the function, which will be the arguments of the `instanceReturner`.
+    - They're useful when the type couldn't be exported, or the instance can be moved around the memory.

 #### Operators
 - Macros